anseee/TIL/English/Diary.md

 ### 2016.
 10. 10
 Today I attended the reserve forces at 13:00.
 I arrived this location and just sat down on the chair. and I heard about today's training. but I don't heard on my mind I thought different it.
 Anyway I went to the park around the Incheon city hall. and I was trained by trainer.
 I never heard about training I thought many things about my future and methods for studying basic programming, economy etc. I realized I should try like when i was student.
 When I was student, I tried to study anything.

+###2016.
+10. 13
+I worked up early morning.
+It is 5:41.
+I suddenly thought about git.
+I realized that I have to use git flow.
+A few months ago My colleague tell me about GitFlow.
+But I didn't use it.
+I'm hard to manage for release version and hot fix, etc in the project.
+Now I studied about GitFlow and I got a shock :(.
+Why don't I use this?
+I should have done it in advance.
+Anyway I get this.
+I'm going to use this in my project in the company.